What is a transformer with regard to NLP?

 And we come to the question at hand!
 What is a transformer with regard to NLP?

 A transformer is a learning model that adopts the attention mechanism, differentiating the importance of each part of the input data.
-It is used primarily in the fields of natural language processing and computer vision.
+It is used primarily in the fields of generative AI and computer vision.

 Basically, a transformer is the best of the best.